cloudfoundry/community/.github/ISSUE_TEMPLATE/request-to-be-elector-for-paketo-buildpacks-sc-election.md

 ---
-name: Request to be elector for Paketo Buildpacks TSC election
+name: Request to be elector for Paketo Buildpacks SC election
-about: Requests for community members to be added as electors for a Paketo Buildpacks TSC election cycle.
+about: Requests for community members to be added as electors for a Paketo Buildpacks Steering Committee election cycle.
-title: Request to be elector for Paketo Buildpacks TSC election
+title: Request to be elector for Paketo Buildpacks Steering Committee election
 labels: election
 assignees: ''